Helium-Labs/Zorkin/README.md

-# Zorkin: Using ZKLogin by Sui on Algorand through Bridging
+# Zorkin: Using ZKLogin by Sui on Algorand & beyond through Bridging

 **Disclosure: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
 I may patent my system design if it turns out to be patentable.**